Woman holding shoulder pain outdoors

 Arthroscopy

 An arthroscopic procedure is a minimally invasive surgical technique frequently used in sports medicine.
 Your orthopedic surgeon will insert a narrow tube with a camera through a small incision to see inside your joint on a video monitor.
-This technique also allows Dr. Seade or Dr. Burns to repair joint damage by removing any loose or undesirable tissue.
+This technique also allows Dr. Seade to repair joint damage by removing any loose or undesirable tissue.
 Because this arthroscopic procedure only requires two small incisions, it results in a quicker recovery and less discomfort than other surgical techniques.

 Bankart Procedure